Laurence Robertson: Early life and education

 Laurence Robertson was born on 29 March 1958 in Bolton, Lancashire.
 His father was a miner, a postman, a delivery man then a milkman.
 His mother was an office worker in Manchester.

 He was educated at St James's C.E.
 Secondary Modern School and at Farnworth Grammar School, both located in Farnworth.
 He the studied at Bolton Institute of Higher Education (now the University of Bolton), gaining a diploma in Management Services.

 Early career

-Before entering Parliament, Robertson held a number of roles which included him working as a charity fundraiser, public relations consultant, company director, factory owner from 1987 to 1988, industrial management consultant from 1983 to 1989, and work study engineer from 1977 to 1983.
+Before entering Parliament, Robertson held a number of roles which included working as a charity fundraiser, public relations consultant, company director, factory owner from 1987 to 1988, industrial management consultant from 1983 to 1989, and work study engineer from 1977 to 1983.

 From 1988 to 1991, Robertson was Chairman of Governors of a primary school, a visitor for Victim Support Scheme, and the area chairman for the Campaign for Law and Order.